Stillwell H. Russell: Legal problems and prison sentence

-Return to Oklahoma
+Move to Oklahoma

-Russell's welcome on returning to Texas was certainly warm.
 By 1895, the Texas chapter of the International Order of Odd Fellows selected him as a delegate to its convention in Atlantic City, New Jersey.
 In April 1899, he participated in an IOOF encampment in Oklahoma Territory, where he decided to start a new life.
-He and Edgar Wilhelm opened a law office in Ardmore in December, 1899.
-Shortly after Oklahoma was declared a state on November 16, 1907, he plunged back into politics, leaving the Republican fold to become a member of the Democratic party and soon was elected judge of Oklahoma's 8th District.
-He was reelected in 2010 as a Democrat, defeating Republican James Humphrey by a vote of 2,797 to 1,204.
+He and Edgar Wilhelm opened a law office in Ardmore in December 1899.
+Shortly after Oklahoma became a state on November 16, 1907, he returned to politics, leaving the Republican fold to become a member of the Democratic party.
+He was elected judge of Oklahoma's 8th judicial district, then reelected in 1910, defeating Republican James Humphrey by a vote of 2,797 to 1,204.

-In March 1914, incumbent Associate Justice Robert Lee Williams resigned his seat on the Oklahoma State Supreme Court to run for election as governor.
-The incumbent governor, Lee Cruce appointed S. H. Russell as the replacement for Williams.
+In 1914, incumbent Associate Justice Robert L. Williams resigned his seat on the Oklahoma Supreme Court to run for governor.
+Incumbent governor Lee Cruce appointed Russell as Williams' replacement.
+Russell took the oath of office on March 16.

 Death

-Within two months after his appointment, Justice Russell became ill at a meeting of the Oklahoma Bar Association.
-A few days later, he felt well enough to attend a regular session of the court.
-He died three days later, on March 16, 1914, in his room at the Lee-Huckins Hotel in Oklahoma City.
+Soon after his appointment, Justice Russell became ill at a meeting of the Oklahoma Bar Association.
+He died on May 16, 1914 in his room at the Lee-Huckins Hotel in Oklahoma City.
 The cause of death was called "a weak heart," with an "attack of acute indigestion" as a contributing factor.

 Justice Russell's body was conveyed to Ardmore, Oklahoma, where his funeral was conducted at the First Presbyterian Church on May 20, 1914.
 A large number of state dignitaries attended the service.
+Oklahoma Supreme Court Chief Justice F. E. Riddle eulogized him thusly: "At the bar, he was a learned and ingenious advocate, possessing a brilliant and persuasive eloquence.
+On the bench, his love of justice, his candor and modesty, were no less distinguished than his learning, acuteness and discrimination."